What Should I Do With...?

 Hairdryers and flat irons

 Contact your local donation center to see if they need hangers.
-Reuse is the best option, but tubular, colored hangers can be placed in your curbside recycling container or taken to the Alpha Ridge Landfill Residents' Convenience Area.
+Reuse is the best option, but tubular, colored hangers can be placed in your curbside recycling container or taken to the Alpha Ridge Landfill for recycling.
 Please note that clear, acrylic plastic hangers are not recyclable.

 Restore Hockey cleans, refurbishes and repairs used equipment and then donates the items to children, families and organizations.